Senators sharply divided over business tax incentives, which cost Nebraska over $200M last year

 “These incentive programs cost us a lot of money,” said Bayard Sen. Steve Erdman, a leading critic of the tax giveaways.

-But defenders of the programs said that math was too simple, and that it doesn’t take into account the increased wages earned by workers at a company getting state tax credits, or the new jobs created by companies that apply for credits but never reach the investment or FTE increases necessary to actually get state tax breaks.
+But defenders of the programs said that math was too simplistic and that it doesn’t take into account the increased wages earned by workers at a company getting state tax credits, or the new jobs created by companies that apply for credits but never reach the investment or job increases necessary to actually get state tax breaks.

 “We’re competing against other states,” said Gering Sen. John Stinner, a banker and head of the Appropriations Committee.
 “We’re investing in these incentive programs.
 We should put away a certain number of dollars to continue to grow the state.”

-State tax incentives for business, and whether to renew them, are a hot topic right now.
+State tax incentives for businesses, and whether to renew them, are a hot topic right now.

 Sign up for The World-Herald's afternoon updates